 Transcranial Magnetic Stimulation (TMS), which generates small bursts of MRI-strength magnetic energy that stimulate nerve cells in the brain, has shown success in easing depression.
-This is the first and only TMS therapy to be approved by the FDA for the treatment of depression.
+This is the first TMS therapy to be approved for treatment resistant depression.

 Imagine cancer treatment as a war and the physician as the general who must find the critical targets for battle.
 Now, thanks to technological advances in molecular imaging software that provides patient-tailored treatments, these strategic attacks on invading cancer cells can be more accurate and more effective.

 Medication helps only about half of the seven million people worldwide who experience atrial fibrillation (AF) - alternative, catheter-based treatments are vital.
-Episodes can last for weeks or even longer, leading to fainting, fatigue, difficulty breathing, and chest pain, as well as putting patients at risk for congestive heart failure or stroke.
+The multi-electrode catheter is used to map, ablate and verify isolation of the pulmonary veins, streamlining the procedure and reducing the risk of complications.

 Angioplasty has come a long way.
-In the early days, stainless steel stents were used to keep the patient¿s artery from reclosing after the angioplasty balloon restored blood flow.
+In the early days, stainless steel stents were used to keep the patient's artery from reclosing after the angioplasty balloon restored blood flow.
 MD, The Beta-Cath System, which uses vascular brachytherapy to prevent the artery from re-closing.
 Tiny "seeds" of radiation are placed within the coronary artery at the site of the angioplasty.

 A successful heart bypass operation involves not one but two surgeries.
 A healthy blood vessel is used to bypass the damaged or blocked artery in the heart.
 And that healthy vessel must be removed from the patient.
 Endoscopic vessel harvesting techniques allow less invasive harvesting of suitable vessels for use in coronary artery bypass grafting.

-Glutathione, a key anti-oxidant found in every living organism, is provided by many foods ¿ primarily fruits, vegetables, meat, and fish.
-Dean Jones one of the foremost glutathione experts in the world, has developed a type of glutathione that, when taken orally, he says, could prove a better preventive strategy against influenza than flu vaccines.
+Glutathione, a key anti-oxidant found in every living organism, is provided by many foods-fruits, vegetables, meat, and fish.
+Dean Jones one of the foremost glutathione experts in the world, has developed a type of glutathione that, when taken orally could prove a better preventive strategy against influenza than flu vaccines.